bizzabo/external-dev-sections/README.md

 - `atom-3` should be on the contact company

 ### Header
-genetral specs for each of the header themes:
+general specs for each of the header themes:

-when rendering the name of the registerButton check: if it's a custom name, show the custom name else show the selected name. (registerButton.name === 'custom' ? registerButton.customName : registerButton.name})
+when rendering the name of the registerButton check: if it's a custom name, show the custom name else show the selected name. `(registerButton.name === 'custom' ? registerButton.customName : registerButton.name})`

 link to mockups: https://invis.io/UATNTNOWNVZ#/395126714_HeaderThemeWebHalf_Copy